cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-07-sunsetting-intel-macos-instances.md

 Network performance was better, starting time for VMs was a little slower but still very fast.
 And price!
 Anka's license costed us more than we paid for the hardware we rented to run it!
 Parallels was just $10/month/host.

-Long story shot, we added necessary features to Cirrus CLI to run tasks in Parallels VMs, used the same Packer templates to re-build all the virtual machines.
+Long story short, we added necessary features to Cirrus CLI to run tasks in Parallels VMs, used the same Packer templates to rebuild all the virtual machines.
 And in early 2021 did the switch!

 ### Third generation with Tart